top of page

 How is Aberdeen Playscheme Funded?

-Most of our children attending our Aberdeen Playscheme are funded either through Self Directed Support (SDS), Aberdeen City Council Disabilities Team or through our Keep the Promise Funding from the Corra Foundation.
+Most of our children are funded either through Self Directed Support (SDS), Aberdeen City Council Disabilities Team or through our Keep the Promise Funding from the Corra Foundation and a limited amount of funding NHS Grampian for our Afterschool Support.

-Some children & young people are funded through a family member (self funded).
-Costs vary depending on the support ratio required for each young person.
+Some children and young people are funded privately, or through a family member (self funded).
+Costs vary depending on the support ratio and length of session required for each young person.

 If we could provide free support, we absolutely would, regardless of age, post code, location or background.
 However to enable us to pay our valued & skilled staff a Real Living Wage, we require each young person to be fully funded.
 We truly hope this changes one day with better funding made available & are working hard to try & achieve equitable support for all who want & need it.